masud99r/masudur-academic/content/publication/SARTRES-AECAI-TCIV-2020/index.md

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.

+# do not use dot at the end of author name (confirm?)
 authors:
 - admin
 - Mythra V. B. S. Mur